 Lack of variety makes the food in Cuba better in quality

-Cuba may have a very poor menu, but the food is genuine, produced in the closest to the natural laws manner in farms with vast areas where less equipment is used and manual labour is the main working tool.
+The Cuban food might be poor in terms of variety, but it is of good quality and produced in farms where less equipment is used and manual labour is the main working tool.
 Although during your stay you will notice the limited choice of meals offered in hotels and restaurants, do not forget that some of the things you will eat are reserved exclusively for tourists.

 Cubans themselves eat quite limited products, queuing for milk.
 And if someone dares to kill a calf for personal consumption goes directly to jail.
 So, be grateful and be happy with what you are offered.